 Hunters typically report observing between 100-300 wolves; when adjusted for hunter days this generally equates to between 0.1-0.2 wolves seen per hunter day.
-There doesn't appear to be any trend, positive or negative, in observations per hunter day.
-Though the number of wolves seen per hunter day has increased steadily since 2015, this increase isn't outside of the range of interannual variability.
-2022 did have the highest number of wolves seen per hunter day since the beginning of reliable survey data in 1995.
-This increase appears greatest in the Sahtú region even with the increased number of tags and hunters being allowed to harvest two wolves as opposed to one in the Dehcho and Gwich'in regions.
+There doesn't appear to be any trend, positive or negative, in observations per hunter day and though the number of wolves seen per hunter day has increased steadily since 2015, this increase isn't outside of the range of interannual variability.
 Beginning in 1999, hunter comments on voluntary observation forms report that wolf numbers were high.
 In subsequent years the number of hunters commenting about high wolf numbers increased.

-However, the observation data does not indicate any notable increase in wolves observed though this method for estimating wolf population trends has not been validated.
+However, the observation data does not indicate any notable increase in wolves observed.
+This method for estimating wolf population trends has not been validated.
 There has been no rigorous assessment of wolf populations in the Mackenzie Mountains.